Moe03/mcp-express-adapter/examples/with-express/README.md

 ## Using in Your Projects

-This example demonstrates how to integrate mcp-express-middleware with an Express server.
+This example demonstrates how to integrate mcp-express-adapter with an Express server.
 You can use this as a template for your own projects.